NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 ## Lixing Gu
 ## Floirda Solar Energy Center

+### Third revision 4/10/19

+Revise NFP and Design Document based on discussion in a conference call on 4/10/19

 ### Second revision 4/5/19

 Revise NFP based on communications from Edwin and Tianzhen and Add Design Document